-Water level at the four stations gradually declined from April-October (due to evaporation and low precipitation in summer except following a series of July storms) until a series of October-November storms increased lake and stream flows.
-Due to the larger volume of water flowing from the lake through the outlet stream, water level increased and decreased much slower in the lower basin and outlet stream compared to the smaller headwater streams, Great and Beaver Brooks.
-Water level in Great and Beaver Brooks responded quickly to precipitation.
+Water level at the four stations gradually declined from April-September (due to evaporation and generally low precipitation in summer) until a series of August-October storms increased lake and stream flows.
+Due to the larger volume of water flowing from the lake through the outlet stream, water level increased and decreased much slower in the lower basin and outlet stream compared to the smaller headwater streams, Great and Beaver brooks.
+Water level in Great and Beaver brooks responded quickly to precipitation.
 Daily precipitation data were obtained from NOAA NCEI QCLCD Fryeburg Eastern Slopes Regional Airport (54772/IZG).

-Water temperature increased at all sites from April to June, plateaued from July to August, and then steadily declined until retrieval in November, which followed closely with observed air temperature.
+Water temperature increased at all sites from April to August and then steadily declined until retrieval in November, which followed closely with observed air temperature.
 Water temperature at all sites began to converge by November.
 This likely represents leaf senescence in the fall after which all streams were exposed to similar light and air temperatures.
 Kezar outlet stream, the lower basin, Boulder Brook, Long Meadow Brook, and Sucker Brook experienced higher water temperatures than the other streams, likely due to having more open canopies.
 Hourly air temperature data were obtained from NOAA NCEI QCLCD Fryeburg Eastern Slopes Regional Airport (54772/IZG).

-Great Brook
+Beaver Brook